leonicolas/computer-8bits/README.md

   - [The 8-bits Arithmetic and Logic Unit (ALU)](#the-8-bits-arithmetic-and-logic-unit-alu)
   - [The 8-bits registers](#the-8-bits-registers)

-## Project objective
+## Project goal

-This project objective is to build a basic 8-bits computer with a functional 8-bits processor using a digital circuit simulator (LogiSim).
+This project goal is to build a basic 8-bits computer with a functional 8-bits processor using a digital circuit simulator (LogiSim).

 For future versions I will expand the circuits modules functionalities creating a more complex processor, but for now, I'm trying to keep the circuits as simple as possible.